+2.6.
 Economic analysis

-The linear Programming technique has been presented here to optimize the size of water harvesting structures for supplemental irrigation depending on runoff volume using Excel (Ahmed et al., 2007).
-The objective function is to maximize the total return by considering the benefit per unit mass of yield per unit of irrigable area, losses from not-cropped (constructed) area under rain fed conditions, and RWH cost per unit volume.
+The linear Programming technique has been presented here to optimize the size of water structures for harvesting supplemental irrigation depending on runoff volume using Excel (Ahmed et al., 2007).
+The objective function is to maximize the total return by considering the benefit per unit mass of yield per unit of irrigable area, losses from notcropped (constructed) area under rain fed conditions, and RWH cost per unit volume.
 The total cost of a RWH includes its construction, lining cost and cost of inlet and spillway structure,

-$$Bny = Y.Ry.Ar - Cc.All - Cr.Vw - Voc - - - - - - - - - - - - - - - - 3$$
+Bny = Y.Ry.Ar - Cc.All - Cr.Vw - Voc